thomas-hiron/wasabi/README.md

 **Wasabi** is a transmedia package to offer.
-The adressee is invited to live and accept the unexpected in his life.
+The addressee is invited to live and accept the unexpected in his life.
 Here is the application where the user can receive unexpected notifications, challenges, fun facts,...